galaxyproject/admin-training/advanced/007-storage-management/storage.md

 ---
 # Bash wrappers

-To make it easy CRONing things, some usecases of `cleanup_datasets.py` come pre-wrapped.
+To make it easy CRONing things some usecases of `cleanup_datasets.py` come pre-wrapped.

 *The ordering is of significance.*